Saskatchewan Highway 247: Route description

-Hwy 247 begins in the Rural Municipality of Grayson No. 184 at a junction with Hwy 47 roughly halfway between Grenfell and Melville.
+Highway 247 begins in the Rural Municipality of Grayson No. 184 at a junction with Highway 47 roughly halfway between Grenfell and Melville.
 It heads southeast along the north bank of the Qu'Appelle River to travel through a section of the Zagime Anishinabek First Nation and Grenfell Beach before curving northeast and passing through Melville Beach.
-Traveling along the northern coastline of Crooked Lake, the highway passes through Exner's Twin Bays, Moose Bay, Crooked Lake Provincial Park, and Sunset Beach before meeting Hwy 605 at a junction with near the lake's mouth on the river.
-Continuing to trudge southeast through the Qu'Appelle Valley, having an intersection with Hwy 201 / Hwy 638 before travelling along the north side of Round Lake, where it passes through West End, enters the Rural Municipality of Fertile Belt No. 183, and travels through both Pelican Shores and Bird's Point.
-Just a few short kilometres later, Hwy 247 comes to an end at a junction with Hwy 9 (Saskota Flyway), just 0.3 km south of that highway's intersection with Hwy 637.
-The entire length of Hwy 247 is a paved, two lane highway.
+Travelling along the northern coastline of Crooked Lake, the highway passes through Exner's Twin Bays, Moose Bay, Crooked Lake Provincial Park, and Sunset Beach before meeting Highway 605 at a junction with near the lake's mouth on the river.
+Continuing to trudge southeast through the Qu'Appelle Valley, having an intersection with Highway 201 / Highway 638 before travelling along the north side of Round Lake, where it passes through West End, enters the Rural Municipality of Fertile Belt No. 183, and travels through both Pelican Shores and Bird's Point.
+Just a few short kilometres later, Highway 247 comes to an end at a junction with Highway 9 (Saskota Flyway), just 0.3 km south of that highway's intersection with Highway 637.
+The entire length of Highway 247 is a paved, two lane highway.